-See Note 4 to our Condensed Consolidated Financial Statements for further discussion of the Existing Facility Agreement and other current and long-term debt.
+See Note 4 to our Condensed Consolidated Financial Statements for further discussion of the Facility Agreement and other debt.

-The Consent Agreement and the Common Stock Purchase Agreement
+The Consent Agreement and the Common Stock Purchase (and Option) Agreement

 The Consent Agreement

 On May 20, 2013, we entered into the Consent Agreement with Thermo.
 Pursuant to the Consent Agreement, Thermo agreed that it would make, or arrange for third parties to make, cash contributions to us in exchange for equity, subordinated convertible debt or other equity-linked securities as follows: